 In Heathers, protagonist Veronica is the only member of the title clique not named Heather.

-In Terry Pratchett's Interesting Times, five noble families from the Counterweight Continent have been fighting each other for centuries: the Hongs, the Sungs, the Tangs, the Fangs, and the McSweeneys, who are no more important to the plot than any of the other families.
+Interesting Times, five noble families from the Counterweight Continent have been fighting each other for centuries: the Hongs, the Sungs, the Tangs, the Fangs, and the McSweeneys, who are no more important to the plot than any of the other families.
 A Running Gag is that people have trouble with how the last family don't fit into the pattern.

 Twoflower: And the Hongs and the Fangs and the Tangs and the Sungs and the McSweeneys have been killing one another for thousands of years.
 It's all part of the royal succession.
 Rincewind: McSweeneys?
 Twoflower: Very old established family.